 Beyerdynamic has an excellent reputation when it comes to headphones.
 Whether you are looking for headphones for working in a studio or headphones to take with you on your daily commute and around town, beyerdynamic has something to offer you.
-This is the first in a series of 3 reviews for different beyerdynamic headphones that will meet various needs.
+Beyerdynamic headphones are also known for reproducing exceptional bass response and true sound definition.
+It’s no surprise that it’s been included as one of the top ten best bass headphones on https://musiccritic.com/equipment/headphones/best-bass-headphones/.

 First up is the DT 770 Pro, The Studio Legend, 80 ohms.
 The DT 770 Pro is a closed-back design.
 That means sound doesn’t escape through the outside of each earphone – so people around you won’t get annoyed and hear what you’re listening to.
 Open-backed headphones leak sound.